 How and when to use birth control is a very personal decision, and no one method is right for every woman.
-The OB/GYN team at The Women’s Center, with eight convenient locations in Orlando, St. Cloud, Altamonte Springs, Oviedo, Ocoee, and Celebration, Florida, can help you understand your options and offer prescriptions or implantation as needed.
+The OB/GYN team at The Women's Center, with convenient locations in Orlando, St. Cloud, Altamonte Springs, Oviedo, Ocoee, Winter Park and Celebration, Florida, can help you understand your options and offer prescriptions or implantation as needed.
 To learn more about the pros and cons of specific birth control methods, call one of the offices or book an appointment online.

 Effectiveness is just one aspect to consider when examining your birth control options.
 Other factors that influence your decision include: